 For non-discretionary accounts, the firm generally charges an annual $500 fee.
 The firm generally considers financial planning a part of its wealth management services and does not charge extra for it.
 Clients who are only receiving financial planning will be charged a flat or an hourly based fee.
 Fees are billed quarterly, in advance.

-Here's a breakdown of what you could pay in advisory fees at Fort Washington:
+Here's a breakdown of what you could pay in advisory fees at Fort Washington for individual accounts:

 What to Watch Out For